History of The Eliza Thompson House

-The Eliza Thompson House—now a revered bed and breakfast in heart of historic Savannah, Georgia.
-But in 1847, this was the first house constructed on Jones Street in historic downtown Savannah.
+Today, The Eliza Thompson House is a popular bed and breakfast in heart of historic Savannah, Georgia.
+But in 1847, this was the first house constructed on Jones Street in downtown Savannah.

 In 1847, the house was home to Eliza and Joseph Thompson and their seven children.
 It was one of the finest homes in Savannah, and the location of many grand parties and celebrations.
 The main house was built in two stages.
 The original structure was built in 1847, with a second section, consisting of what is now the front parlor, the Chatham room, and the J. Stephens room, was added around 1870.

 Joseph, whose portrait hangs in the R. Bruce room, served on several bank boards and made a living buying and selling cotton.
 He also financed the building of special homes to sell to others.
-After Joseph's death in 1855, Eliza was left a widow to raise their five daughters and two sons.
+After Joseph's death in 1855, Eliza was left to raise their five daughters and two sons.
 As a strong, independent woman, Eliza did not turn Joseph's investments over to a banker or lawyer to manage, but instead managed them herself and kept her beautiful mansion on Jones Street.
 She loved to entertain and did so frequently.
-She usually had a staff of 5 to 7 servants.

-It was converted to an Inn in 1977.
-In the 1980s, the Carriage House, a thirteen-room structure surrounding the courtyard was constructed.
+In the 1980s the Carriage House, a thirteen-room structure surrounding the courtyard, was constructed.
 In 1995, more improvements came when a 40-foot container of antiques was brought back from England to furnish the inn.